The Journey to My Kitchen Sanctuary

 This metaphor is exactly what I had needed to simplify and put words to the last 39 years.
 It finally came together with a single image.

 The archetype of a labyrinth (versus a maze) involves a single pathway that loops on itself until reaching the center and from there, back out into the world.
 No dead ends, no barriers, no race against the clock.
 Just a peaceful, meditative pilgrimage within a path of hand-placed stones that twists and turns to its own rhythm.
-Where we are encouraged to keep moving forward and trusting in the Universe to reach the other side.
+Where we are encouraged to keep moving forward and trust in the Universe to reach the other side.

 More importantly, the central part of the labyrinth is akin to the deep, sometimes painful internal work of self-discovery where we let in both the learnings and the blessings.
 Of grasping who we are at the essence, listening to our intuition and honoring our innate gifts and talents.
 It's a place I know quite intimately as I've been immersed in and committed to this soul-level work for a decade, beginning with a yoga teacher training in early 2012.